jfbrennan/m-/README.md

 1. Go to AWS > us-east-2 > Elastic Beanstalk > Environments > MDocSite-env
 1. Click 'Upload and deploy' button
 1. Pick the .zip file from step one, accept the default version label, and click 'Deploy'
 1. Monitor the deploy.
-The site goes down for a couple minutes and should automatically come back up with the new version.
+The site goes down for a minute and should automatically come back up with the new version.

 ## Other things
 Some IDEs complain about unknown HTML tags.
 If that's the case, add this list to make it happy: